 Features of a Great Landing Page Design

 A well-crafted sales landing page can help you generate a list of qualified leads in several ways.
 First, you can ensure that your page appears high in the search results by creating content based on certain keywords that people are likely to search for when looking for a sales demo.
+Make sure to incorporate those in the right keyword density to ensure that you don’t get any penalties.
 This will help to increase lead generation to your page.

 Once people are on your page, you can then engage them with compelling content that convinces them to sign up for your demo.
 A great landing page for a sales demo should be designed to give visitors an idea of how your product can benefit them.
 You can draw some mockups and design inspiration from similar landing page templates on the Internet.

 Here’s what Monica Bansal, Marketing Director at Hustler Marketing, had to say about landing page design and staying focused:

 The landing page should be singularly focused on one product, campaign or conversion goal, which means staying on course.
 For when example, if the landing page promotes a certain product, it can have all the information about that particular product, testimonials about it, and content about it, but not about the others.

 When it comes to an email campaign and its landing page, it needs to look and feel like the email campaign that got a user to it.
 Many times, a campaign promoting a landing page and the landing page itself are disconnected.
 Hustler has written a fair bit about consistency in an email marketing landing page.